cs50/cs50.readthedocs.io/sandbox.md

 For GET, then, the shortest supported URL is `https://sandbox.cs50.io/?window=terminal`.

+A URL with multiple values for `window`, meanwhile, might be `https://sandbox.cs50.io/?window=editor&window=terminal`.

 Values of `browser` and `x` for `window` are mutually exclusive.

 Unsupported parameterizations will yield an HTTP status code of 400.